socketry/async-service/guides/service-architecture/readme.md

 ### Health Checking

-For services using `Async::Service::Managed::Service`, health checking is handled automatically.
-For services extending `Generic`, you can set up health checking manually:
+For services using `Async::Service::ManagedService`, health checking is handled automatically.
+For services extending `GenericService`, you can set up health checking manually:

 ```ruby
 def setup(container)